Sherwood, Arkansas: Public libraries

 The Central Arkansas Library System includes the Amy Sanders Library in Sherwood, which is a 9800 ft2 facility that offers a variety of books, DVDs, public computers, and wireless Internet access.
 The library, named in 1988 in honor of Amy Sanders, Sherwood's city clerk for more than 14 years, offers numerous children's programs.

 Media

 The Sherwood Voice is a local weekly newspaper serving the city and its nearby communities in Pulaski County with its print publication and website.
 As a community newspaper, articles are centered around local news, issues, classified ads and events.
-Sports coverage is usually limited to the area's middle school and high school teams, such as the Sylvan Hills Bears and the Abundant Life School Owls.
+Sports coverage is usually limited to the area's middle school and high school teams.

 Sherwood is home to the several radio stations: